flenniken/utf8tests/readme.md

 * Code points must be in the range U+0000 to U+10FFFF.
 * A UTF-8 code point is encoded with 1 to 4 bytes.
-* Unicode contains all the ASCII characters, 0 - 7f.
+* One byte UTF-8 characters are ASCII characters, 0 - 7f.
 * The surrogate characters are not valid in UTF-8.

 ## Bit Patterns